marbl/ModDotPlot/README.md

 ### Static plots

-By default, Mod.Plot will output a paired end bed file, along with plots for each sequence in each FASTA file as a vector (.pdf) and rasterized (.png) image.
+By default, Mod.Plot will output a paired end bed file, along with plots for each sequence in each FASTA file as an image file (.png).

 `--no-bed`